-End of School Year Science Celebration - Discover Mentos and Diet Coke Geysers
+End of School Year Science Activities- Discover Mentos and Diet Coke Geysers For The Last Days of School

-This unit usually takes us a week.
-We love this for a matter unit or a fun celebration.
+The unit usually takes us a week.
+Your lesson plans are done!
+We love this for a matter-and-its-interactions unit or a fun celebration.
 End the school year with a splash.
 Literally!
+It is also perfect for a week-long elementary summer camp or day care.

 Parents are always willing to donate to this exploration.
 The students are also excited to bring in other items to try.

 We divide this unit into several activities.
-Students dissect the science of the geyser to help them gain a true understanding that it is a physical and not a chemical reaction.
+Students dissect the science of the geyser to gain a true understanding that it is a physical, not a chemical reaction.

 Day 1: Exploring the Headspace in a Bottle.

-Most guess the full bottle will have the largest explosion.
+Most kids guess the full bottle will have the largest explosion.
 That is incorrect.

 Day 2 and 3: What do bubbles cling to?

-Now that we know gas bubbles can cling to each other, we can compare soda pop in a cup coated with oil to a cup not coated with oil.
+Now that we know gas bubbles can cling to one another, we can compare soda pop in an oil-coated cup to soda pop in an uncoated cup.

 The cup with oil does not have bubbles on the side.
-We are getting closer to the secret of the geyser.
+We are getting closer to the geyser's secret.
 Where did the bubbles go?
 Nucleation sites are the key to understanding the science.
-Look at the pictures above, and you can see the oil-coated cup is smoother and does not provide nucleation sites for the gas bubbles.
+Look at the pictures above; you can see that the oil-coated cup is smoother and does not provide nucleation sites for gas bubbles.

 Students then read about nucleation sites and the science of geysers.
 Now, we test other objects.
 You can use many other things besides Mentos candy to cause an eruption.